September 1st, 2020

 Minimum Precautions to be taken at the chapter property

-All chapters should consider adopting these bas practices to keep members and guests healthy:
+All chapters should consider adopting these best practices to keep members and guests healthy:

 - Consider hiring a cleaning service to sanitize chapter property if it is affordable and feasible.